front-end-foundations/FlexNav/README.md

   cuisines: "testing",
 };

-console.log("test one: ", myObject[text]);
+myObject[text]
-console.log("test two: ", myObject.text); // doesn't work
+myObject.text // doesn't work
 ```

 ### Problems with the Current Approach

-1. we have to click on the tab twice to get the appropriate content
+1. in certain circumstances we have to click on the tab twice to get the appropriate content
 2. the active / inactive class switching works but not at first when we refresh the page

 We can see the first issue by logging the variable currentHash to the console: